Philadelphia Water Quality at a Glance

 Latest Testing Results

-- Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 8.2 parts per billion (ppb), below the EPA action level of 15 ppb but higher than many newer water systems.
+- Lead Levels: The most recent testing period (2022) showed 90th percentile lead levels of 2.0 parts per billion (ppb), well below the EPA action level of 15 ppb and significantly better than many water systems nationwide.

-- Testing Scope: Philadelphia conducts over 500,000 water quality tests annually, including lead and copper monitoring at 100 high-risk residential sites selected based on age of plumbing and likelihood of lead presence.
+- Testing Scope: Philadelphia conducts approximately 500,000 water quality tests annually, including lead and copper monitoring at over 100 high-risk residential sites selected based on the likelihood of lead presence in plumbing systems.

 - Compliance Status: Philadelphia’s water meets all federal and state drinking water standards for regulated contaminants.
-The system has maintained compliance with the Lead and Copper Rule since its implementation.
+The system has maintained compliance with all major drinking water regulations including the Lead and Copper Rule.

 Source Water Protection

-- River Water Quality: Both the Delaware and Schuylkill rivers have shown significant improvements in water quality over recent decades due to federal regulations and local watershed protection efforts.
+- River Water Quality: Both the Delaware and Schuylkill rivers have shown significant improvements in water quality over recent decades due to federal Clean Water Act regulations and extensive local watershed protection efforts.

-- Drinking Water Intakes: Philadelphia’s three water treatment plants draw water from carefully selected points along the rivers to maximize source water quality and minimize treatment challenges.
+- Drinking Water Intakes: Philadelphia’s three water treatment plants (Baxter, Queen Lane, and Belmont) draw water from carefully selected intake points along the rivers to maximize source water quality and optimize treatment processes.

 Advanced Treatment Technology

-- Corrosion Control: Philadelphia implements optimal corrosion control treatment using zinc orthophosphate to minimize lead and copper leaching from plumbing systems.
+- Corrosion Control: Philadelphia implements optimal corrosion control treatment using zinc orthophosphate to minimize lead and copper leaching from plumbing systems, a process that has been successfully used for over 25 years.

 Infrastructure Modernization

-- Green Stormwater Infrastructure: Philadelphia is leading the nation with over 1,100 green infrastructure projects including rain gardens, permeable pavement, and green roofs to reduce combined sewer overflows.
+- Green Stormwater Infrastructure: Philadelphia is implementing one of the nation’s most comprehensive green infrastructure programs with over 1,000 projects including rain gardens, permeable pavement, and green roofs to reduce stormwater pollution.

 Drinking Water Innovations